Banskumansku/tsoha2019vihapuhekanta/Documentation/installation.md

   * CONSUMER_SECRET
   * ACCESS_KEY
   * ACCESS_SECRET

+* For virtualenv to install all files in the requirements.txt file.

+  *  cd to the directory where requirements.txt is located
+  *   activate your virtualenv
+  *   run:  pip install -r requirements.txt in your shell

 * For ADMIN functionality create an account called "ADMIN"
 * For user funtionality create any user